-Bleaching or teeth whitening is one of the general dentistry services.
-Based on the definitions by valid dentistry references, scaling, as a teeth whitening procedure, bring back the natural color of teeth, while, bleaching causes teeth to become brighter than their natural color.
-Teeth whitening includes the following steps:
+One of the many general dentistry services is bleaching or teeth whitening.
+By valid dentistry references, scaling, as a teeth whitening procedure, brings back the natural color of teeth.
+On the other hand, bleaching causes teeth to become brighter than their natural color.
+Teeth whitening includes all following steps:

 - Brushing with teeth whitening toothpaste

 Currently, whitening services are among the most popular dental services around the world.
 Depending on their age different modifications happen to the person’s teeth.
 As one ages tiny cracks appear on their teeth.
 As time passes, bacteria aggregate in these cracks and cause teeth color to change.
 Teeth whitening procedures clean these bacteria from the teeth and restore them to their white color again.